 As human beings we are here to grow, to become whole and present, to love more deeply and freely.
 But at times, we get stuck in our feelings, unable to move forward.
 This is especially true when we are stuck in grief.

-Several pages on this website focus on different aspects of grief work.
+Several pages on this website focus on different aspects of grief recovery work.
 Some entries give suggestions to help people overwhelmed by their feelings.
 Others provide information about the grieving process.
 Almost all the pages refer to my grief and loss retreat work as a way to help people move through pain and find joy again.

 In these pages and throughout this website, I often touch on the unfinished work of grieving our childhood pain.
 As a psychotherapist, I find that the roots of current problems and pain are found in old unfinished memories that haunt us from our childhood.
 While this may be difficult to recognize as a component of current loss, we often find that our present discomfort is compounded by old pain from the past.